How to Eat Local

 Take the whole family to visit a nearby farm.
 Not only is this fun, but it’s educational for the kids (and yourself)!
 Here, you learn the methods used to harvest your food.
 Don’t know any farms in your area?
 Find one using the Eat Wild website.

 U-Pick farms are another way to get yourself out to a farm.
-Grab a date and head out to a u-pick farm to pick your own fruits and veggies.
-Afterwards, you pay for what you’ve picked.
+Grab a date and head out to a u-pick farm to pick your own fruits (especially berries, apples, and pears) and veggies (pumpkin picking is fun in the fall.
 Try the Pick Your Own website to find a u-pick farm near you.

 Know Your Seasons